-COVID also caused many health practices to utilize a more hybrid work structure.
-Providers spent some time working remotely in some clinics.
 In addition to cost-efficiency benefits for the organization, remote work gives greater flexibility to team members.
 It allows them to manage personal and work responsibilities with greater balance.
-Many companies plan to maintain remote or hybrid work schedules in some cases, which may make a difference in your ability to keep quality physicians on the job.
+Many companies plan to maintain remote or hybrid work schedules for the foreseeable future, which may make a difference in your ability to keep quality physicians on the job.

 To succeed, a remote workforce needs support through a good technological infrastructure.
 Team members need to communicate sensitive information back-and-forth, and often through technology.
 Thus, you need to have optimized security protocols in place.

-Your cloud-based communications solution allows physicians and care providers to easily interact across a variety of platforms.
+Your cloud-based communications solution allows physicians and care providers to easily interact across a variety of platforms (for instance, moving from a team chat to video call with one click, as seen below in RingCentral MVP).
 It is also easy for providers to transfer calls to other team members who are more equipped to answer certain questions.
 Your remote team can nimbly respond to emerging needs.

 Cloud-based systems can be more reliable than on-premises or self-hosted solutions.
 Reliable uptime is vital when you have dispersed team members providing care, especially on an urgent basis.
 Disruptions to communications can literally make the difference between life and death in some instances.

 The advanced security measures in cloud-based systems also protect better against hacking.
 Cloud solutions use multi-factor authentication to verify your identity when you log in.
 It is much more difficult for would-be hackers to break in given the multiple pieces of identifying information required.